 The overt disadvantages to this consumption method are the necessity for tools and accessories, and the learning curve involved in achieving the perfect vaporization temperature.
-The temperature of the nail at the moment that you take the dab will affect the flavor, ability to clean your nail, and according to recent studies, it could alter the desired effects of the concentrate.
+The temperature of the nail at the moment you take the dab will affect the flavor, ability to clean your nail, and according to recent studies, it could alter the desired effects of the concentrate.

 The technique, upfront cost, and the number of accessories involved in dabbing may be overwhelming to newcomers.
 But once you get the process down, using a rig can be easy and efficient.
 The key steps are simple: